 The question arises because in the most ancient manuscript evidence, Mark's Gospel ends at chapter 16:8.
 The signs are that extra verses were added later, the ones in which Jesus appears to his followers after his resurrection.
 Most Bibles on sale tell the reader so in the footnotes, so that the reader knows that Mark 16:9-20 was probably not originally part of Mark's Gospel.
 (There are other alternative endings too, but I'm trying to keep this simple.)

-The sceptics' view ignores that Paul, writing even earlier than Mark, had already mentioned the resurrection and resurrection appearances (see at the bottom of this post to find out more about this).
-This is a significant oversight as we shall see.
-This post is principally about what the original Mark's Gospel definitely says up to Mark 16:8, which includes blunt statements that post-resurrection appearances of Jesus were coming up in Galilee, that the resurrected Jesus was already on his way to Galilee (not on his way to heaven at this point, as you might expect).
+The sceptics' view ignores that there is an older account of the resurrection narrative, from before Mark.
+Paul, writing earlier, had already mentioned the resurrection and resurrection appearances (see at the bottom of this post to find out more about this).
+This is a significant oversight for sceptics to make, as we shall see.
+This post is principally about what the original Mark's Gospel says up to Mark 16:8, which includes blunt statements that post-resurrection appearances of Jesus were coming up in Galilee, that the resurrected Jesus was already on his way to Galilee (not on his way to heaven at this point, as you might expect).
 For that reason, the group of disciples must go to Galilee too, and see him.

-In short, up to Mark 16:8, we have the resurrection, and Mark's expectation of resurrection appearances, but not stories of the resurrection appearances themselves.
+In short, up to Mark 16:8, we have the resurrection, and Mark's expectation of resurrection appearances, but not stories of what happened at the resurrection appearances themselves.
 So, of course it does not follow that a lack of resurrection appearances means no resurrection.
 That doesn't follow at all.
-It leaves a few possibilities.
+It leaves a few possibilities about where Mark's Gospel originally ended.
 Either Mark 16 has lost its original ending.
 (If so, it leaves open the question of what kind of resurrection appearances, if any, were in the original ending.)
 Or Mark 16:8 is the original ending, and while many scholars go with that, such scholars cannot agree on any foundation for why Mark would intend to end his book there, throwing their rival theories around.
 A consensus without any remotely agreed foundation would of course be unsatisfactory, and scholars know that they have themselves a problem with that.
 What makes it particularly unsatisfactory is the notion that Mark would do a big build up to resurrection appearances in Galilee, and then spring on his audience a big anti-climax and deliberately stop suddenly just before describing them.

 Whether the original ending after 16:8 is lost, or 16:8 is the original ending, this post applies equally.
 The focus of this post is what Mark does say about resurrection appearances up to 16:8.
 At the end, I will add a few notes about the original ending of Mark.